Student Information about the Journal and Joining the Staff

 Upon review of the submissions, the Journal and the Public Law Review will make offers of Staff positions to successful participants.
 Decisions are generally made in either June or July, depending upon the number of participants and the summer schedules of submission reviewers.
 The Journal encourages all students who are eligible to take part in the Write-on Competition because it serves as a useful learning and writing experience, regardless of the outcome.

 Please feel free to stop by the Journal office at any time if you have questions.
-The office is located in Room 127, past the Admissions office at the end of the small hallway across from the elevators.
+The office is located on the 7th Floor in Room 780.